ilyesrezgui/Mobile-Development/README.md

 # Mobile-Application-
 *********************************************************************************************************************************************************************
-This Repo is destinated to mobile development!
+This repository is dedicated to mobile development